 This recipe below makes a small pitcher of cucumber strawberry margaritas —enough for four “normal” people serving or two servings for people like me who love tequila (seriously, I pinkfluffyheart tequila).
 Since these margs are frozen, I recommend only making them right before serving.

 If you have any extra leftover, stash it in the freezer, and then just stir it every now and again to keep it slushy—the tequila will prevent it from freezing completely solid, but it won’t quite have the same smooth texture as right out of the blender.
 I actually tend to store leftovers in the blender in the freezer, and then just whirl it for a bit right before getting my second glass.
 Don’t try this if the mixture has happened to freeze solid—you’ll burn out your blender motor, and that’d be sad.
-My Ninja Ultima is strong, but I’m not sure there is a blender out there strong enough to blast through solid block of margarita!
+My Ninja Ultima is strong, but I’m not sure there is a blender out there strong enough to blast through a solid block of margarita!

 Products Used in This Recipe

 - Ninja Ultima Blender — My blender of choice.
 I love that this is as high-powered as the most expensive professional blenders, but for half the price.
 I use it almost daily!

 - Wide Mouth Pint Mason Jars — I can in these jars.
 I drink out of these jars.
 I put salads in these jars.
 I store leftovers in these jars.
 Seriously, you can’t beat ’em.